senotype_editor

 2. create a new senotype definition

-3. revise an unpublished senotype definition
+3. revise a senotype definition

 The Senotype Editor offers two types of tools: